 Such interpretations misapply Scripture.
 Such an interpretation is self-centered, foolish, and dangerous, particularly when TV preachers manipulate people to give money, so the preachers can then boast of how well they are doing, in front of the people who had given money to make the preacher well off!
 Yikes!
 Meanwhile, ordinary Joe and Jane, who had given money to the TV guy or local mega-pastor, still live as they have been all their married lives.
 These prophets and preachers have too much chutzpah and a total absence of self-awareness.

 “Come on, everyone!
 Let’s decree that each of us will become billionaires.
 Repeat after me.
 I decree that I will be a billionaire!”

 Yes, you can claim God’s promises, which are yes and amen in Christ (2 Cor.
-1:20), but it is better to pray for a better job or a promotion or guidance and ideas to start a business–and to work hard–than it is to decree future events to come into existence.
+1:20), but it is better to pray for a better job or a promotion or guidance and ideas to start a business–and to work hard.
+It is better to do those things than it is to decree future events to come into existence.
 Future prosperity is ultimately in God’s hands.